sidoh/esp8266_milight_hub-wiki/Pairing-new-bulbs.md

 1. Supply power to the bulb or lighting device.
 1. Within five seconds, click on the "Pair" button in the UI.
 1. The light should flash on and off a few times to indicate success.

+### Appendix: Directionality

+Except for some corner cases that can mostly be ignored (see [#91](https://github.com/sidoh/esp8266_milight_hub/issues/91)), bulbs never communicate back to the hub.  _Pairing_ can therefore be thought of as assigning a Device ID to a lighting device, rather than a two-way handshake.